This shop has been compensated by Collective Bias, Inc., Kleenex, Lipton, and Theraflu. All opinions are mine alone. #FluSeasonHacks #CollectiveBias

 I’d love to follow a smartphone around all day and see just where it’s been.
 I’ve cringed as I’ve watched smartphones being taken into public restrooms and held by hands that have not yet been washed (but have touched restroom handles and all things related).
 Hands eventually get washed (most of the time – GASP!), but those phones sure don’t.

 There are many ways to disinfect a device.
 In my family, we use a disinfectant wipe to clean all devices as soon as we come home.
+We all have cases on our devices, so disinfectant wipes have not been a problem.
+If you don’t have a case – get one!

 Use the Dishwasher Sanitize Cycle